Anum433/hello-world-script/README.md

 This repository is for educational purposes only.
 Please ensure you comply with your local laws and regulations regarding the use of modified APKs.

-For more details, visit our [Kinemaster Mod APK website](https://thekinemaster.in).
+For more details, visit our website [Kinemaster Mod APK](https://thekinemaster.in).

 ## Contributing